 This area develops research lines on the subject of democratic participation and inclusive construction of public policies, with particular reference to government’s territorial policies (sustainability, urban and rural regeneration, common goods), the governing of emergencies (marginal areas, polluting infrastructures, post-earthquake reconstruction), and the dynamics of citizenship involvement in decision-making processes (on-line participation, relationship with institutes of direct democracy, so-called “populisms”).
 The methodological perspective is highly interdisciplinary and involves sociological, economic, urbanistic and legal competences.

-Paola de Salvo is an Assistant Professor in Sociology of the Environment and Territory at the Department of Political Sciences of the University of Perugia, where she teaches Sociology and Promotion of the Territory and Urban and Rural Sociology.
-Her research activity concerns the issues of territorial development and in particular the study of the enhancement of the territory understood both as a physical and social space, making evident the relationships between the community and the surrounding environment.
-The main research topics concern the characteristics of social practices in reference to the relationships that are established between the different expressions of the territory and their interpretations in terms of conservation, innovation and development.
+Paola de Salvo is an Associate Profesor in Sociology of the Environment and Territory at the Department of Political Science of the University of Perugia, where she teaches Sociology and Territorial Marketing and Urban and Rural Sociology.
+Her research activities concern the issues of territorial development and in particular the study of the enhancement of the territory understood both as a physical and social space, highlighting the relationships between the community and the surrounding environment.
+Her main research topics concern the characteristics of social practices with reference to the relationships that are established between the different aspects of the territory and their interpretations in terms of conservation, innovation and development.
 Among her recent publications Which model of landscape realunch?
 The Umbrian case of Postignano (2020), Cultura e partecipazione (2020), Il borgo: eredità e rigenerazione (2020) Read more

 Researcher, Sociology of Political phenomena.
 Read more